Procreate vs Photoshop for Textile Designers: Which Should You Choose?

 Scenario: Creating fabric pattern visualization

-Import fabric photo → use pattern tool → adjust → export
+With Procreate: import fabric photo → use pattern tool → adjust → export.
+Time: 10–15 minutes.
+Quality: very good for client visualization.

-Import fabric → create seamless tile → define pattern with precise controls → apply to mockup → export with color profile
+With Photoshop: import fabric → create seamless tile → define pattern with precise controls → apply to mockup → export with colour profile.
+Time: 20–30 minutes.
+Quality: print-production ready.

 What Each Tool Does Well